digicert/dossier/README.md

   - If the incident discovery time is **within 24 hours** of the revocation time, the **Revocation Status** will be `"Yes"`.
   - If the certificate is expired, the status will be `"N/A"` regardless of incident time.

+- `--revocation-window` [Optional]
+  - Specifies the maximum allowed time between the discovery of an incident and the certificate revocation, when used with the `--incident argument`.
+  - Can be 24h, 5d, or 7d
+  - Default is 24h
+  - All delay comparisons use that dynamic window

 ---

 ## Usage